 Implementing Rules also establish the obligations of competent authorities when giving the prior approval to an organisation and when they adopt themselves an AltMoC that can be used by the regulated organisations under their oversight.

 One of the obligations stipulated in the Implementing Rules is to notify EASA of such AltMoCs.
-Competent authorities are requested to use the EASA prepared AltMoC Notification Form for notifying AltMoCs proposed by organisations or used by themselves.
+Competent authorities are requested to use a dedicated platform (FlexTool) for notifying AltMoCs.

 For more information on AMCs and AltMoCs, please consult the FAQ section.